Flanigint History, Family Crest & Coats of Arms

 Early History of the Flanigint family

-Another 179 words (13 lines of text) covering the years 1172 and 1308 are included under the topic Early Flanigint History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Flanigint research.
+Another 90 words (6 lines of text) covering the years 1172 and 1308 are included under the topic Early Flanigint History in all our PDF Extended History products and printed products wherever possible.

 Flanigint Spelling Variations